Mike (1926 film)

 Mike is a 1926 American silent comedy drama film directed by Marshall Neilan.
 The film is a modest production, featuring Sally O'Neil and William Haines.

 Plot

-As described in a film magazine review, "Mike," a young woman, lives with her two brothers, sister, and father in an old frieght car on a railroad siding in the desert.
+As described in a film magazine review, "Mike," a young woman, lives with her two brothers, sister, and father in an old freight car on a railroad siding in the desert.
 She enlists the aid of a circus manager from a nearby town to cure her father and his pal of drinking.
 Both swear off alcohol after seeing a vision of colored elephants and other beasts.
 Mike learns of a plot to hold up the Limited train.
-She and the children narrowly escape death when their frieght car is sent wildly down grade.
+She and the children narrowly escape death when their freight car is sent wildly down grade.
 She tells her sweetheart Harlan, a telegraphist, of the bandits' scheme.
 The authorities are notified and the outlaws are captured.